Vitamin B12 (Cobalamin)

 - The elderly

 Folic acid (vitamin B9), especially when taken in high doses, can mask the symptoms of a vitamin B12 deficiency.
 The danger is that without symptoms, someone with a vitamin B12 deficiency may not know it, and could run the risk of developing nerve damage.
-Anyone planning to take more than 800 mcg of folic acid should talk to their doctor first, to make sure they do not have a B12 deficiency.
+You should talk to your doctor first if you plan to take more than 800 mcg of folic acid, to make sure you do not have a B12 deficiency.

 Vitamin B12 is used for:

-Many studies suggest that people with high levels of the amino acid homocysteine are roughly 1.7 times more likely to develop coronary artery disease and 2.5 times more likely to have a stroke than those with normal levels.
-B complex vitamins -- especially vitamins B9, B6, and B12 -- help lower homocysteine levels.
-However, researchers don’t know whether high homocysteine levels actually cause heart disease.
+Many studies suggest that people with high levels of the amino acid homocysteine are almost two times more likely to develop coronary artery disease and 2.5 times more likely to have a stroke than those with normal levels.
+B complex vitamins, especially vitamins B9, B6, and B12, help lower homocysteine levels.
+However, researchers do not know whether high homocysteine levels actually cause heart disease.

-For most people who are concerned about heart disease, the goal should be getting enough B vitamins from healthy foods.
-In some cases, however, your doctor may recommend taking B vitamins to lower homocysteine levels.
+People who are concerned about heart disease should try to get enough B vitamins from healthy foods.
+However, in some cases doctors recommend taking B vitamins to lower homocysteine levels.
 If you are worried about heart disease, ask your doctor whether taking a B vitamin supplement would be right for you.

-One large study found that women who took 1,000 mcg of vitamin B12 along with 2500 mcg of folic acid and 500 mg of vitamin B6 daily reduced their risk of developing AMD, an eye disease that can cause loss of vision.
+One large study found that women who took 1,000 mcg of vitamin B12, along with 2500 mcg of folic acid and 500 mg of vitamin B6 daily, reduced the risk of developing AMD, an eye disease that can cause loss of vision.

 Fatigue is one of the symptoms of a vitamin B12 deficiency.
-One small study, done several years ago, suggested that some people who were not deficient in B12 might gain more energy from B12 shots.
+One small study suggested that some people who were not deficient in B12 might gain more energy from B12 shots.
 However, more research is needed.
-One preliminary study indicated that people with chronic fatigue syndrome might benefit from B12 injections, although more research is needed to know for sure.
+One preliminary study indicated that people with chronic fatigue syndrome might benefit from B12 injections.
+More research is needed.

 Although there is no evidence that vitamin B12 alone reduces the risk of breast cancer, population studies have shown that women who get more folate in their diet have lower risk of breast cancer.
-Vitamin B12 works with folate in the body, so it may help contribute to a lesser risk.
+Vitamin B12 works with folate in the body, so it may help reduce breast cancer risk.
 Another preliminary study suggested that postmenopausal women who had the lowest amounts of B12 in their diet had an increased risk for breast cancer.

 Vitamin B12 is found only in animal foods.
-Good dietary sources include fish, shellfish, dairy products, organ meats -- particularly liver and kidney-- eggs, beef, and pork.
+Good dietary sources include:

 Vitamin B12 can be found in multivitamins (including children's chewable and liquid drops), B complex vitamins, and individual supplements.
-It is available in both oral (tablets and capsules) and intranasal forms, softgels, and lozenges.
+Vitamin B12 is available in intranasal forms (administered through the nose), as well as oral tablets, capsules, soft gels, and lozenges.
 Vitamin B12 is also sold under the names cobalamin and cyanocobalamin.

 How to Take It

-If your diet includes meat, milk, and other dairy products, you should be able to meet the recommended daily requirements without taking a vitamin B12 supplement.
+If your diet includes meat, fish or shellfish, milk, and other dairy products, you should be able to meet the recommended daily requirements without taking a vitamin B12 supplement.
 Vegetarians who do not eat any animal products should take a vitamin B12 supplement with water, preferably after eating.
-Elderly people may need larger amounts of vitamin B12 than younger people because the body's ability to absorb vitamin B12 from the diet goes down with age.
+Elderly people may need larger amounts of vitamin B12 than younger people because the body's ability to absorb vitamin B12 from the diet declines with age.